syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ### Group Line Customization

-To customize the appearance of group line around primary axis labels, `GroupLineStroke` and `GroupLineStrokThicknes` properties of `PivotChartAxisStyle` are used.
+To customize the appearance of group line around primary axis labels, `GroupLineStroke` and `GroupLineStrokeThickness` properties of `PivotChartAxisStyle` are used.
 The following code snippet describes how to customize the appearance of group lines in primary axis.

 {% tabs %}